 - Once melted, add and saute garlic for 1 minute.

 - Add chicken stock cube.
 Break up and stir into butter with a whisk.
+Then whisk in flour.

 - Reduce heat to medium-low and whisk until cheese melts and sauce becomes thickened.
 Don't let it boil or the cheese may separate and the sauce may become grainy.